Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 This post is sponsored by PCBWay, who generously manufactured the PCBs for the garden sensor boards to help with this blog.

-• Must survive outdoors in the New England growing season.
+• Durability: Survive the rain and temperature swings of a New England growing season.

 The physical components of the Garden133 system are the sensor units which live in the garden, and the base station in the house.